genomicepidemiology/ARGprofiler/README.md

 	* vcf.gz =
 * ``` kma_panres ``` directory contains all the alignment result files with PanRes database.
 	* res file = A result overview giving the most common statistics for each mapped template.
-	* mapstat file =
+	* mapstat file = Summarized read abundancies
-	* mapstat.filtered file =
+	* mapstat.filtered file = Filtered summarized read abundancies (Learn more about our filtering scheme here)
 	* bam file =
 	* fsa.gz = The consensus sequences drawn from the alignments (zipped)
 	* mat.gz = Base counts on each position in each template (zipped)
 	* vcf.gz =
-* ``` ARGextender ``` for extracting the genomic flanking regions around ARGs
+* ``` ARGextender ``` for extracting the genomic flanking regions around ARGs + benchmarking files
-	* fasta file = fasta file with the extracted flanking sequences
+	* fasta file = fasta file with the extracted flanking sequences.
-	* frag.gz file = overview file that contains information on the following: Contig_seq, Number of matching ARGs, Alignment score, Start pos., End pos., Template name, Contig name
+	* frag.gz file = overview file that contains information on the following: Contig_seq, Number of matching ARGs, Alignment score, Start pos., End pos., Template name, Contig name.
-	* frag_raw.gz = Similar file with fra.gz but with all ARGs that can align to any of the contigs
+	* frag_raw.gz = Similar file with fra.gz but with all ARGs that can align to any of the contigs.
+Read, Number of equally well mapping templates, Mapping score, Start pos., End pos. (w.r.t. template), Choosen template(s).
 	* gfa.gz =
-* ``` Mash ``` directory contains the mash sketches for each sequecning dataset
+* ``` Mash ``` directory contains the mash sketches for each sequecning dataset + benchmarking files

 ## Tips and Tricks